jayunit100/tanzu-install-annotated/docs/z9-win.md

 mistake this - its not because the cloudprovider cares about CNI, its just, because the node wont be properly rebooted (which is required to consume DNS cloud-init's DNS fixes) until ALL OF THE postKubeadm commands have finished!

 ....
 Next, we'll troubelshoot why antrea installation might fail in a windows cluster's postKubeadmCommand...

-## Troubleshooting: First Make MHC Easier to deal with
+## MHC and nodeStartupTimeout

+This is relevant on windows bc the startup is less predictable.
 Before we troubleshoot, we must make our windows machinedeployment easier to handle.
 CAPV will be (rightfully) recreating our nodes, b/c it will detect that our machines aren't healthy: so run `kubectl edit mhc ...` on your windows MHC,